 - You are contracting out of your right to have a court determine a just and equitable division of your assets and assess your entitlement to property and/or spousal maintenance following separation;

 - The terms of the financial agreement might not be within the range of your likely entitlement, depending on the date of separation, your future needs at the time, the size of the asset pool at that time, and the contributions (both financial and non-financial) that you have made.
 At least with consent orders you have the security of a court registrar reviewing the terms and being satisfied that they are within your likely range of entitlements.

 - Financial agreements are able to be set aside by a court if they are not drafted and executed in compliance with the Act, and for a number of other reasons including non-disclosure of a substantial asset, fraud, undue influence, unconscionable conduct, duress, mistake and where it is no longer possible or it is impracticable to carry out the terms of the financial agreement.

-For any further advice and assistance with your family law property settlement matter, or which is the best way to proceed when you have reached an agreement, please contact our family law team at OMB.
+For any further advice and assistance discuss all the details of your matter with our specialist family lawyers for your family law property settlement matter, or which is the best way to proceed when you have reached an agreement, please contact our Gold Coast lawyers team at OMB Solicitors.